 Soup Season is upon us.
 The crisp Autumn days are perfect for a warm and comforting meal.
 I love soups from a nutritional stance, as they tend to be high in nutrient density (ie nutrients compared to energy) and are also hydrating.
 The colder weather can sometime signal a decrease in fluid intake, so soups help to fill-in the hydration gaps during these months.
-The following recipe is a elevated tomato based soup with lots of veggies and complete plant proteins.
+The following recipe is an elevated tomato soup with lots of veggies and complete plant proteins.
 The spice blend is what makes it extra special and a go-to Autumn favorite.
 Enjoy!

 Follow along with this start-to-finish cooking demo preparing the soup below:

 This aromatic dish is infused with a Northern African spice blend.
 The spices and fresh ingredients make a tasty soup that can be served immediately or prepared beforehand.
 The quinoa and edamame add a source of complete protein (ie all the essential amino acids) to this vegetarian meal.
 This recipe has been adapted from the Moosewood Cookbook.

 Serve with a salad and some crusty bread for a satisfying meal.

 Nutrition per 1 Cup Serving: Calories 120; Fat 5g; Protein 5g; Carbohydrate 17g; Fiber 5g; Sodium 290mg